 A decrease in the total level of amino acids in the blood may be due to:

-High or low concentrations of individual plasma amino acids must be interpreted along with other clinical information.
-Abnormal results may be due to diet, hereditary problems with the ability of the body to handle the amino acid, or to drug effects.
+High or low amounts of individual plasma amino acids must be considered with other information.
+Abnormal results may be due to diet, hereditary problems, or effects of a medication.

-Screening infants for increased levels of amino acids can lead to early diagnosis of inborn errors of metabolism.
-Early treatment for such conditions may prevent complications such as severe intellectual disability.
+Screening infants for increased levels of amino acids can help detect problems with metabolism.
+Early treatment for these conditions may prevent complications in the future.

 Amino acids blood test